Git-Hub-dot/Basic_Calculator_Project/README.md

 ## 🚀 <u>**How It Works:**</u>

-User opens the calculator in browser.
+◆User opens the calculator in browser.

-Inputs numbers and operations directly in the display area.
+◆Inputs numbers and operations directly in the display area.

-Calculator processes expressions step-by-step.
+◆Calculator processes expressions step-by-step.

-Result is shown dynamically in the same display section.
+◆Result is shown dynamically in the same display section.
 ***
-Special handling for:
+🟧 **Special handling for:**

-Multiple decimals ❌ (blocked)
+     ➡️Multiple decimals ❌ (blocked)

-Divide by zero ➝ shows Error.
+     ➡️Divide by zero ➝ shows Error.
 ***

 ## 📸 <u>**Screenshots:**</u>